Instrument mobile apps with Dynatrace Cordova plugin

 Performance data is split across two application views.
 However, Dynatrace consolidates all detected user actions from these application views to a single user and a single user session.

-Select User sessions from the navigation menu to access the User sessions view.
+In the Dynatrace menu, go to Session segmentation to access the User sessions view.
 In the Filtered by field, start typing the name of your hybrid app to focus analysis on your app.

 Select the default user created for your hybrid app from the Users list at the bottom of the page.
 Notice that this user has accessed two apps: a Mobile app and a Web app.

 From here, you can continue with your user-experience analysis.
 You can add additional filters to focus on the sessions you want to take a closer look at, or you can drill down to the user action waterfalls of your app's web and mobile sessions.